ScopeX-ASU/SimPhony/README.md

   <img src="figs/ParametricTeMPO.jpg" width="500" height="300"/>
 </p>

-In folder, we provide [Lightning Transformer](https://arxiv.org/abs/2305.19533), a multi-wavelength version of the [TeMPO](https://arxiv.org/html/2402.07393v1) architecture for users to study and validate.
+In this folder, we provide [Lightning Transformer](https://arxiv.org/abs/2305.19533), a multi-wavelength version of the [TeMPO](https://arxiv.org/html/2402.07393v1) architecture for users to study and validate.
 You may run the example in the ```unitest``` folders to learn how each module can be used.

 <p align="center">
   <img src="figs/DOTAValidArea.jpg" width="200" height="80"/>